Podcast Sponsorship ROI Case Studies and Examples (2026)

 • Simple tracking setup that both parties understand and can verify

-• Honest, timely results reporting that builds trust and makes renewals easy
+• Honest, timely reporting that builds trust and makes renewals easy

 • Genuine host enthusiasm that sounds like a real recommendation rather than a commercial interruption

-None of these requirements depend on having large audiences.
+None of these requirements depend on a large audience.
 They require clarity about who you serve, confidence in your value, and follow-through on what you promise.

 References